 I typically like dinner to be two things: easy and delicious.
 So when I set out to make dinner – or even better, freezer meals that I can pull out at the last minute – I want to infuse lots of good flavor into my recipes, but keep it simple.

-This Parmesan Meatballs with Garlic recipe is a great protein that you can make for now or freeze for later.
-It is a delicious weeknight meal that will fit right into your meal planning or can even be a fantastic appetizer for a dinner party.
+This Parmesan Meatballs with Garlic recipe is a great protein that you can make for now or meal prep and freeze for later.
+It is a delicious weeknight meal that will fit right into your meal planning (meatball subs anyone?) or can even be a fantastic appetizer for a dinner party.

-I make these garlic parmesan meatballs with breadcrumbs, but if you want to keep them carb or gluten-free, keto, or paleo-friendly, you can use pork rinds for the same crunch.
+I make these garlic parmesan meatballs with breadcrumbs, but if you want to keep them low carb or gluten-free, keto, or paleo-friendly, you can use pork rinds for the same crunch.
 Your choice!

 Serve these with my Creamy Garlic Pasta if you want to continue the garlic theme!